 In HPDH Part 1 the entire roof and much of the walls of the upper floor of the Potter home have been destroyed.
 But when Snape visits after the attack the upper floor is still largely intact.
-(It is stated in the book that the house has been preserved in the same condition in memory of the Potters.)
 See more »

 [looking at landscape around Shell Cottage from doorway]